Everything you need to know about how to dye yarnPublished on December 19, 2018 By Meg 5 min read

-- Animal fibre yarn
+- Animal fiber yarn

-*A mordant is a substance used to help bind the dye to the yarn fibre.
+*A mordant is a substance used to help bind the dye to the yarn fiber.
 The following guides on dyeing with pantry items and dyeing with natural dyes include the specific mordant required for the dye you're using.